VaishnavGitHuber/CSS_STUDYMATERIALS/README.md

 - **visible**: The element is visible (default).
 - **hidden**: The element is hidden, but space is still reserved.

+## Positioning

+### Position Property
+The position CSS property defines how an element is positioned in the document.
+Common values include:

+* static: The default positioning.
+The top, right, bottom, left, and z-index properties have no effect.
+* relative: The element is positioned relative to its original position.
+The top, right, bottom, left, and z-index properties will work.
+* absolute: Positioned relative to the nearest positioned ancestor.
+The element is removed from the document flow.
+* fixed: Positioned relative to the browser window, staying in place when the page is scrolled.
+* sticky: Positioned based on the user's scroll position.

 ---
 ---
 ---